This qualification consists of the following topics:

 When we have received your application, you will be invited to attend an interview with a lecturer.

 After Your Course

-Course fees are per year.
-The current fee information is related to the 2018/19 academic year and is subject to change before the start of the course.
-Fees for 2019/20 will be updated in the Spring Term.
+Course fees are per year for full-time & degree-level courses, and per course for part-time ones.
+The current full-time & degree-level fee information is related to the 2020/21 academic year and is subject to change before the start of the course.
+Fees for 2021/22 will be updated in the Spring Term.
 There may also be additional costs associated with the course.

 This course is not funded by the government and is full cost.
 As such, the course is the price stated for all students.
 If you are paying for your course, there may be the option to pay by instalments if the course fees are over £200 and the course duration is 15 weeks or more.
 Please speak to Student Services for more information on course fees.